-- Arrive 10 minutes earlier. - Shake hands firmly and maintain eye contact. - · Prepare for the anticipated questions. - Listen to the whole question before you start to answer. - Be clear and answer the question in full with examples. - Put your phone away (and on silent mode) during the interview. - Don't forget to smile it helps to ease the tension.
+- Arrive 10 minutes earlier (or 2 minutes earlier for video interviews). - Shake hands firmly and maintain eve contact. - Maintain eye contact with the camera for video interviews. - Prepare responses to anticipated questions before the interview. - Listen to the whole question before you start to answer. - Be clear and answer the question in full with examples. - Put your phone away (and on silent mode) during the interview. - Don't forget to smile it helps to ease the tension.